Grandi's series

 is sometimes called Grandi's series, after Italian mathematician, philosopher, and priest Guido Grandi, who gave a memorable treatment of the series in 1703.
-It is a divergent series, meaning that it lacks a sum in the usual sense.
-On the other hand, its Cesàro sum is 1/2.
+It is a divergent series, meaning that the sequence of partial sums of the series does not converge.

+However, though it is divergent, it can be manipulated to yield a number of mathematically interesting results.
+For example, many summation methods are used in mathematics to assign numerical values even to a divergent series.
+For example, the Cesàro summation and the Ramanujan summation of this series are both 1/2.